RomaTk/docker-wraps/README.md

     "uniquePrefix": "string", // all images and containers created from this file will have this prefix.
 It is expected that all images with this prefix created from this file
     "wraps": {
         "wrapName": {
-            "basedOn": {
+            "basedOn": "basedOn config schema OR array of basedOn config schemas", // optional, inform what will be set as BASED_ON argument
-                "name": "string", // name of image, if expected to be done from this file uniquePrefix should not be added "tag": "string", // tag for image, if expected to be created should be latest "precreate": "boolean", // optional, is to create from this file.
-By default - false "asAbstract": "boolean", // optional, by default - false, meaning is to extend only values }, // optional, inform what will be set as BASED_ON argument "dockerfile": "string", //optional, path to dockerfile
+            "dockerfile": "string", //optional, path to dockerfile
             "build": {
                 "context": "string", // path to context, optional if can be extracted from basedOn